anonymity-author/CAADataset/README.md

 ### Dataset Preparation
 **CAA dataset**

-If the article is accepted for publication, you can download our prepared CAA dataset demo from ["Google Drive"](https://drive.google.com/file/d/16KydZ6cJCjpulp5NRAzmCdCcWb0fb80-/view?usp=sharing) .
+If the article is accepted for publication, you can download our prepared CAA dataset from ["Google Drive"].
 Then, please move the uncompressed data folder to `./CAAM/data`.

 Then, run the following commands to preprocess the dataset: